 Consequently, I try to do most of my reading with physical books.
 What’s more, studies suggest that reading comprehension increases when you read an analog book compared to reading on digital devices.
 It’s probably because you simply focus more when using the former medium.

-The other advantage of paper books is that I find it easier to highlight and make notes compared to e-readers (more on that below, too).
+The other advantage of paper books is that I find it easier to highlight and make notes compared to e-readers.

 While I try to do most of my reading with physical books, digital books still have a place in my reading schedule.
 I use the Kindle app for spare moment reading and nothing more.
 A spare “moment” lasts about 5-15 minutes, or about the amount of time I can read on my phone before the itch to check another app arises.